 The (International) General Certificate of Secondary Education is a qualification standard introduced in the UK in 1988.
 (The “International” GCSE is essentially the same system, but with some content cut for international audiences.)
 The (I)GCSE has a set of core subjects which are mandatory to complete; one of these is Humanities, for which you can pick between History or Geography.
 Alongside this, many schools will have 2-3 more mandatory subjects that you can pick from the vast (I)GCSE options.

 The most common languages schools offer will be Spanish, French, German and Mandarin.
-However, there are GCSE qualifications for many, many other languages, such as Italian, Modern Greek, Japanese, Polish, Portugese and a few more, and schools may offer these as extra-curricular activities rather than in the form of school day lessons.
+However, there are GCSE qualifications for many, many other languages, such as Italian, Modern Greek, Japanese, Polish, Portuguese and a few more.
+Schools may offer these as extra-curricular activities rather than in the form of school day lessons.
 For example, I got an Italian GCSE qualification by doing classes after school and taking the exam in the school's examination facility.

 The (I)GCSE Mathematics course can optionally be squeezed into 2 years to allow students to complete the Further Mathematics course in the last year of (I)GCSE.
-This course can be very intensive but it does prepare students really well for IB and A-Level Math courses, so only pick this option if you really love Maths!
+This course can be very intensive but it does prepare students really well for A-Level and even IB Math courses, so only pick this option if you really love Maths!

-Some schools offerring the (I)GCSE Science courses may let you qualify with a triple or a double science award.
-A double science award (Contrary to what it may sound like) still has you study all 3 sciences, however some content is cut from the syllabus.
+Some schools offering the (I)GCSE Science courses may let you qualify with a triple or a double science award.
+A double science award (Contrary to its name) still has you study all 3 sciences, however some content is cut from the syllabus.
 This extra content is only covered by students completing the triple award.
 Think of the double award as an intermediate science course, and the triple award as an advanced science course.

 For (I)GCSE Mathematics and Further Mathematics, I highly recommend any of the Casio FX-9X series of non-graphing calculators.
 Their build quality is excellent, they are solar-powered and can do pretty much everything you need for all (I)GCSE maths courses.